jaysen/txt/README.md

 - **Feature Rich UI** Making all the other features easy to use, while storing as much data as possible in plaintext with PublicTxt Syntax
 - **Desktop and Mobile UI**: Accessible interfaces for diverse devices, enhancing user interaction, content discovery and creation, and community engagement.
 - **Fluid Community Controls**: Flexibility with public, semi-public, and private content settings.
-- **TerminusDb Backend**: Use richly featured, collaboration focused, versioned Graph Database like TerminusDb to store the Knowledge Graph  in memory for faster use of the graph in ecosystem applications
+- **TerminusDb Backend??**: Use richly featured, collaboration focused, versioned Graph Database like TerminusDb to store the Knowledge Graph  in memory for faster use of the graph in ecosystem applications
 - **Social Bookmarking and Blogging**: A standard for storing MetaWeb (SideWiki like) data about web resources.
 This to be used with  Interactive platforms for content creation and sharing.
 - **MetaWeb Commons Functionality**: A browser extension that integrates Git repositories that contain discussion and notes about web pages with the web browsing experience.
 - **Immutable Public Records**: Leveraging Git commits - possibly in combination with other forms of distributed ledgers - for transparent and reliable record-keeping.